suchak1/intravideo_search/docs/README_iteration2.md

 - **Jeremy:**
     - Fixed errors and optimized the GUI in order to improve testing and user experience, e.g. removing add/clear buttons (implementing comma separated search terms instead).
 Has also made the GUI look as good as possible with current knowledge of the GUI package.
     - Added the Seer class sentence caption to the GUI after the process has been started.
-    - Worked with Mahmoud to round out the front-end development and David and Krish to connect the front end with the backend.
+    - Worked with Mahmoud to round out the frontend development and David and Krish to connect the frontend with the backend.
 - **David:**
     - Implemented the Seer class.
 This is the captioning feature of the project (see New Features in Section (4) for more information).
 - **AK:**